 Over the last couple of years, Google has unleashed a flurry of algorithmic updates onto the SEO community.
 We know what they are by now, and their subsequent updates brought many changes to content marketing and organic search.
 This has forced all of us to reevaluate our SEO strategies.

-One of the areas that was hardest hit by these new algorithmic updates was link building, with Google apparently cracking down on so called “black hat” and “overly manipulative” link building techniques.
+One of the areas that were hardest hit by these new algorithmic updates was link building, with Google apparently cracking down on so-called "black hat" and "overly manipulative" link building techniques.

 Tiered Link Building - What is it?

 Tiered link building, as its name suggests, consists of layers of inbound links ultimately pointing to your main site.
 Think of a pyramid, with your website at the top, and your inbound links flowing up from the base.
 This technique has been abused by many "black-hat" SEOs, and as a result, given it a bad name.

 So, how can we build tiered links safely?
 We've all actually built tiered links at some point.
 More on this later.
 Let's define the "tiers" first.

 The tip of the pyramid is your main website and is home to the content you primarily want to promote or rank.
 The second tier would consist of other sites containing links that point to your main website.
 The third tier would then consist of lower value link building efforts, containing links pointing to the second tier, which in turn point to your primary website.
 Sounds complicated, let's simplify:

 - Second Tier - Links that point to your website.